-The provision of timers form an important part of any microcontroller, giving the designer a means of carrying out time related functions.
-This device contains two count-up timers of 8-bit and 16-bit capacities respectively.
-As each timer has three different operating modes, they can be configured to operate as a general timer, an external event counter or as a pulse width measurement device.
+The provision of timers form an important part of any microcontroller giving the designer a means of carrying out time related functions.
+The device contains an internal 16-bit count-up timer which has three operating modes.
+The timer can be configured to operate as a general timer, external event counter or as a pulse width measurement device.